govltjsdnd24/govltjsdnd24.github.io/_posts/2024-03-08-Keyboard-Input-And-Hooks.md

 tags: [ three.js ]
 ---

-The front-end part of my current project is progressing at a fast speed, and since I am constantly being hurled at novel things to learn every step I make, I had to make a new post the day after I wrote one.
+The front-end part of my current project is progressing at a fast speed, and since I am constantly being hurled at novel things to learn every step I make, I had to make a new post almost right after I wrote one.
 This article is continued from the one before so I advice you take a look at that first.

 ## Keyboard Input